canonical-ols/snapstore-snap-docs/en/register.md

 for the desired account you wish to link the proxy with, and answer some simple questions about your deployment:

+    sudo snap-proxy register --https

+or:

     sudo snap-proxy register

+If the `--https` option is omitted, the resulting [assertion](devices.md) instructing client devices to use the proxy instead of the upstream store, will instruct them to use HTTP to connect to the proxy instead of HTTPS.

 You can examine your proxy's registration status with: